srshearer/slack-announce/README.md

 ## slackAnnounce.py

 *Description:*

-This script is for sending notification messages to Slack via webhooks.
+This is an example script for using slacksenderutils to send notification messages to Slack via webhooks.
 Send arbitrary messages as your bot user, send expected downtime, or server up notifications.

+## slackutils.py

+*Description:*
+This contains a wrapper class for building json payloads to send messages to Slack as well as a few basica utility functions.

 Before this will work, you will need to do the following…